Purge Shredding: What is It and When You Should Do It

 Businesses large and small generate a range of documents.
 Even companies that have largely gone paperless may still have to keep hard copies of certain types of records, such as tax filings (including original documents), contracts, invoices and payments, employee records, and certain types of customer data.
 Often, these records must be maintained for a certain amount of time, based on state laws for data retention.

-Of course, South Dakota businesses that have not yet adopted a paperless policy may generate considerably more hard copies of data.
+Of course, North Dakota and South Dakota businesses that have not yet adopted a paperless policy may generate considerably more hard copies of data.
 Over time, this could lead to a backlog of records, including redundancies and outdated or unneeded records that pose risk factors for theft.

 While you may have a schedule in place to account for day-to-day document generation and disposal that requires ongoing shredding services, there are also going to be times when you have a huge amount of paper that inflates the volume of needed shredding.
 This is called a purge.
 Why would you need a purge and when should you plan it?

 In recent years, many businesses have elected to take advantage of the conveniences of digital data and transition to a paperless office environment.
 This not only allows for much more compact storage, eliminating the need for extensive paper filing systems and off-site records storage, but it also facilitates access, sharing, and layers of security for sensitive data.

 When you opt to transition to digital recordkeeping, you may decide to purge years’ worth of records in hard-copy format.
 Whether you scan hard copies into a digital format, enter the data manually, or determine that old and outdated information can simply be disposed of, you may find yourself dealing with literal tons of paper.